paulpleela/assignment-manager/README.md

 ### View Assignments

 * **Assignments List:** Displays a list of assignments due on the date chosen from the main calendar.
 Permitted users can add and remove assignments from this list.
 * **Assignment Page:** Clicking on an assignment in this list opens up its assignment page.
-This page shows assignment details and has a discussion forum that can send messages and files.
+This page shows assignment details and has a discussion forum that can post messages and files.
 ![assignment forum](https://i.imgur.com/7Fw0Xy3.png)